SuaveIO/suave/docs/logs.md

 When you are using suave you will probably want to funnel all logs from the output to your own log sink.
-We provide the interface `Logger` to do that; just set the propery `logger` in the configuration to an instance of your thread-safe logger.
+We provide the interface `Logger` to do that; just set the property `logger` in the configuration to an instance of your thread-safe logger.
 An example:

 {% highlight fsharp %}